Australian Call Centre Award Rates for 2022

 Penalty Rates

-For non-designated shift workers, the following penalty rates are applied:
+For non-designated shift workers, the following penalty rates apply:

 • Normal shift – 100%